QuackSnack/QuackSnackFront/README.md

 You may need to relog into your session so that it takes effect.

-## By installing dependencies manually (installs only the current project)
+## By installing dependencies manually

 Update your packages :